dianagastrin/Computational-Geometry/slowConvexHull/README.md

 # Slow Convex Hull
-Pseudocode from [Page Number 3::Chapter 1::Section 1.1]
+Find the convex hull of a set S.

 ## Explanation
-Pictorial diagram to explain
+Pseudocode from [Page Number 3::Chapter 1::Section 1.1]
 ## Algorithm
 TBD